sul-dlss/libsys-airflow/README.md

   * `AIRFLOW_VAR_FOLIO_USER`
   * `AIRFLOW_VAR_FOLIO_PASSWORD`

-    If not added, they will default to a blank string.
-These are usually applied to VMs by puppet.
     These environment variables must be prefixed with `AIRFLOW_VAR_` to be accessible to DAGs.
-(See [Airflow env var documentation](https://airflow.apache.org/docs/apache-airflow/stable/howto/variable.html#storing-variables-in-environment-variables).)
-A list of keys in vault, not prefixed by `AIRFLOW_VAR_`, is at: `vault kv list puppet/application/folio/dev/`.
+(See [Airflow env var documentation](https://airflow.apache.org/docs/apache-airflow/stable/howto/variable.html#storing-variables-in-environment-variables and `docker-compose.yml`).)
+They can have placeholder values.
+The secrets are in vault, not prefixed by `AIRFLOW_VAR_`: `vault kv list puppet/application/libsys-airflow/{env}`.

 5. Run `docker-compose build` to build the customized Airflow image.
 (Note: the `usermod` command may take a while to complete when running the build.)
 6. Run `docker-compose up airflow-init` to initialize the Airflow database and create a user the first time you deploy Airflow.